bbroke/citeusync-jabref/README.md

 citeusync.pl
 ===========

 A simple script to download your bibtex library from citeulike along with your personal PDFs.
-PDFs are named according to the citeulike record number, and a Local-Url field is added so that Bibdesk (and others?) can locate the files.
+PDFs are named according to the citeulike record number, and a file{} field is added so that JabRef can locate the files.

 Config
 ------